Amazon hit by 'Black Friday' strikes in Europe

 "That's what workers in Coventry are striking for and that is why workers around the world are standing up to Make Amazon Pay," Hoffman said.

-Held the day after the US Thanksgiving holiday, "Black Friday" is increasingly copied in Europe and beyond, with stores offering big discounts to kick off shopping for the holiday gift-giving season.
+Held the day after the US Thanksgiving holiday, "Black Friday" has been increasingly adopted in Europe and beyond, with stores offering big discounts to kick off shopping for the holiday gift-giving season.

 More than 1,000 workers went on strike at an Amazon hub in Coventry, England, which employs 2,300 people and supplies other warehouses, said Stuart Richards, spokesman for the GMB union.

-In Germany, the industrial action called by Union Verdi began in the night to Friday, affecting five out of the US e-commerce giant's 20 logistic sites in Europe's biggest economy.
+In Germany, the industrial action called by Union Verdi began overnight Thursday, affecting five out of the US e-commerce giant's 20 logistics sites in Europe's biggest economy.

 Amazon said the strikes in the UK and Germany would have no impact on customers.

-Workers at the Amazon hub in Piacenza, near Milan, joined the strike, with a "very high participation" rate, said Roberto Brambilla of the Filcams Cgil union.
+Workers at the Amazon hub in Castel San Giovanni, between Piacenza and Milan, joined the strike.

+Citing trade unions, Italy’s Ansa news agency reported that 60 percent of permanent employees and 50 percent of temporary workers at the site took part in Friday’s strike.

 "The mood music is souring for Amazon over this important time as industrial action over pay and conditions by warehouse staff could threaten performance," said Sophie Lund-Yates, lead equity analyst at Hargreaves Lansdown.